 Indonesia has a booming surf tourism industry, so most known waves have local services and logistics set up, ranging from taxis and land transfers to boat transfers and liveaboards.
 Those looking to be self-supported and operate on a budget typically rent or buy motorbikes, which they outfit with board racks.

 Indonesia offers a wide variety of options and price points when it comes to places to stay.
-You’ll find everything from $6 a night hostels to $1,000 a night 5-star hotels.
+You’ll find everything from $12 a night hostels to $1,000 a night 5-star hotels.
 Generally speaking, your money goes a long way and there’s an abundance of options for all budgets.
-From bare-bones hostels to boutique hotels that include breakfast, to all-inclusive surf resorts and everything in between.
+From bare-bones hostels to boutique hotels, surf camps, to all-inclusive surf resorts and everything in between.

 Bali has an almost overwhelming amount of accommodations so you’ll have a wide range of choices.
 In less developed islands there are fewer options, and typically the more remote you get (i.e. the Mentawais) the more expensive it gets.